Attend an Information Session

 Taking the next step

-The pathologists’ assistant program hosted its inaugural white coat ceremony in April to celebrate the completion of the academic portion of its first-year students’ graduate education.
-The students of the Class of 2019 will disperse throughout the country to begin their clinicals.
+The pathologists’ assistant program hosted its inaugural white coat ceremony in April of 2019 to celebrate the completion of the academic portion of its first-year students’ graduate education.
+The students of the Class of 2019 have dispersed throughout the country to begin their clinicals.

 The program was one of Quinnipiac’s first master’s programs, graduating about 600 students since 1973.
 Program alumni are working in almost every state — 49 in all.
 It’s also one of just 9 such programs in the United States, with 2 additional in Canada.

 “We have gained national recognition.
 We want our students to understand that we value them — and all that they have accomplished and continue to accomplish.”Robert D. CottrellDirector of the pathologists’ assistant program